Connecticut Victim Representation Lawyer

 Alternatively, sometimes families will settle their differences ahead of the domestic violence court schedule and in these cases, victims will want leniency in their family member’s court case, even wanting their protective and restraining orders modified and terminated ahead of the court’s schedule.
 The domestic violence attorneys at Mark Sherman Law can assist victims in modifying or terminating domestic violence protective orders by filing motions and requesting hearings as soon as possible.
 We understand the domestic violence court process and can work quickly to make the appropriate motions necessary to get this done.

 Christine Bartlett: Our On-Staff Domestic Violence Advocate

-Mark Sherman Law’s in-house victim advocate Christine Bartlett, worked in the Connecticut Domestic Violence Court system for over 7 years as a trained victim advocate.
+Mark Sherman Law’s in-house advocate Christine Bartlett, worked in the Connecticut Domestic Violence Court system for over 7 years in victim services.
 Her experience as an advocate for Mark Sherman Law‘s clients in domestic violence cases has allowed the firm to offer a full array of victim services.
 Her Criminal Justice degree coupled with her assistance to hundreds of domestic violence victims throughout her career separates Mark Sherman Law from other criminal law firms.
 For more information on the Firm’s victim advocate services, please contact us today.